druid-io/druid-operator/README.md

+# This is a publicly accessible repo.
+Please don't commit sensitive content

 **This is the official [druid-operator](https://github.com/druid-io/druid-operator)  project, now maintained by [Maintainers.md](./MAINTAINERS.md).
 [druid-operator](https://github.com/druid-io/druid-operator) is depreacted.
 Ref to [issue](https://github.com/druid-io/druid-operator/issues/329) and [PR](https://github.com/druid-io/druid-operator/pull/336).
 Feel free to open issues and PRs!
 Collaborators are welcome !**